A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: The approximate scenario bracketing procedure

 \section{The approximate scenario bracketing procedure}

-In Section~\ref{sec:alg-gaps}, we first prove two results that form the basis for exploiting a non-zero target gap for~\ref{eq:mod} in our new approximate SAM.
-Our new method, called the \emph{approximate scenario bracketing procedure} (ASBP), is then presented in Section~\ref{sec:alg-ours}, and its correctness is shown in Section~\ref{sec:alg-ours-analysis}.
+In Section~\ref{sec:alg-gaps}, we first prove two results that form the basis for exploiting a non-zero target gap for~\eqref{eq:mod} in our new approximate \CCG{} method, called the \emph{approximate scenario bracketing procedure} (ASBP).
+We present our method in Section~\ref{sec:alg-ours}, and its correctness is shown in Section~\ref{sec:alg-ours-analysis}.